robocorp/example-activities/excel-to-work-item/README.md

 robo wrap
 ```

-Execute the activity using the local environment variables file:
+Execute the robot using the local environment variables file:

 Windows: